santiagxf/trunkbased-mlops/docs/quickstart-devops.md

     - `datasetsClientSecret`: The Client Secret of the service principal created before.
     - `computeAdminUserName`: The user name of the compute instances you want to use.
 For instance `mladmin`.
     - `computeAdminUserPassword`: The password used for compute instances.
 For instance `Pass@word1`.
+    - `AUTOMATION_OBJECT_ID`: The object id of the service principal used in the azure service connection.

 It should look like something like this: